uc-cdis/gen3utils/README.md

 # gen3utils

-Utils for Gen3 commons management
+Utils for Gen3 commons management.
+Gen3utils includes a CLI and is intended to be used as an external facing with tool for validating configuration.

 ## Install with pip
 pip install gen3utils